115B.30 Eligible injury and damage.

 (b) A personal injury is not compensable from the account if:

 (1) the injury is compensable under the workers' compensation law, chapter 176;

 (2) the injury arises out of the claimant's use of a consumer product;

 (3) the injury arises out of an exposure that occurred or is occurring outside the geographical boundaries of the state;

 (4) the injury results from the release of a harmful substance for which the claimant is a responsible person; or

 (5) the injury is an acute disease or condition other than one described in paragraph (a).

 Subd.
 2. Eligible property damage.
-Damage to real property in Minnesota owned by the claimant is eligible for compensation from the account if the damage results from the presence in or on the property of a harmful substance released from a facility where it was placed or came to be located.
-Damage to property is not eligible for compensation from the account if it results from the release of a harmful substance for which the claimant is a responsible person.
+Damage to real property in Minnesota owned by the claimant is eligible for compensation from the fund if the damage results from the presence in or on the property of a harmful substance released from a facility where it was placed or came to be located.
+Damage to property is not eligible for compensation from the fund if it results from the release of a harmful substance for which the claimant is a responsible person.